|Altrincham Electric Railway Preservation Society|

 The Society, also known as AERPS, was formed in 1970 to save some of the MSJ&AR 1931 Altrincham Electric multiple units.
 It is a focus for local railway interest.

 AERPS presents, monthly from October to April, a series of lectures on railway and related topics.
 Open to both members and visitors, they are held at the Altrincham Methodist Church Hall.

 From time to time visits to places of railway interest are arranged; details are on the Excursions page.

 Members receive the Society’s journal Live Wires, free admission to the Winter Lecture Series and the opportunity to take part in all AERPS activities.
 Further information on the Membership page.

-The September 2015 issue 120, can be downloaded as a sample copy; its file size is 3.5 MB.
+The May 2016 issue 122 web version, can be downloaded as a sample copy; its file size is 214 KB.

 The MSJ&AR 1931 electric multiple units were replaced by the 1959 designed (AM4, later known as class 304) 25kV AC units in May 1971.
 The AC units had been introduced from 1960 onwards with the main line electrification scheme.

 Saving Electric Trains to Manchester on YouTube tells The story of the saving of two historic electric train carriages from the Manchester South Junction & Altrincham Railway.
 (10 minutes approx)